aptos-labs/aptos-core/developer-docs-site/docs/guides/local-development-network.md

 You can run the Aptos network locally.
 This local network will not be connected to any production Aptos network (e.g. mainnet), it will run on your local machine, independent of other Aptos networks.
 Building against a local network has a few advantages:
 - **No ratelimits:** Hosted services (including the Node API, Indexer API, and faucet) are generally subject to ratelimits.
 Local development networks have no ratelimits.
 - **Reproducibility:** When using a production network you might have to repeatedly make new accounts or rename Move modules to avoid incompatibility issues.
 With a local network you can just choose to start from scratch.
-- **High availability:** The Aptos devnet and testnet networks are occasionally upgraded, during which time they can be unavailable.
+- **High availability:** The Aptos devnet and testnet networks are periodically upgraded, during which time they can be unavailable.
 The internet can also be unreliable sometimes.
 Local development networks are always available, even if you have no internet access.

 ## Prerequisites
 In order to run a local development network you must have the following installed:
 - Aptos CLI: [Installation Guide](../tools/aptos-cli/install-cli/index.md).
 - Docker: [Installation Guide](https://docs.docker.com/get-docker/).
+  - Docker Desktop is the strongly recommended installation method.

 :::tip
 If you do not want to run an [Indexer API](../indexer/api/index.md) as part of your local network (`--with-indexer-api`) you do not need to install Docker.
 Note that without the Indexer API your local network will be incomplete compared to a production network.
 Many features in the downstream tooling will not work as expected / at all without this API available.